 Ingress: Select Enable/Disable the Ingress feature.
-When the Ingress is enabled, the outgoing packets sent by the mirrored port will be copied to the mirroring port.
+When the Ingress is enabled, the incoming packets received by the mirrored port will be copied to the mirroring port.

 Egress: Select Enable/Disable the Egress feature.
-When the Egress is member cannot be selected as the mirrored port or mirroring port.
+When the Egress is enabled, the outgoing packets sent by the mirrored port will be copied to the mirroring port.

 LAG: Displays the LAG number which the port belongs to.
-The LAG
+The LAG member cannot be selected as the mirrored port or mirroring